 The Skaftafell Nature Reserve was once a National Park in its own right because of its diverse beauty.
-It is framed by gleaming glacier tongues, some of which have lagoons, and filled with forest, lava fields and rivers.
+It is framed by gleaming glacier tongues, some of which have lagoons and filled with forest, lava fields, and rivers.

 Many hiking trails run through the area, the most famous of which leads to Svartifoss waterfall, which tumbles among black columns of hexagonal basalt.

 Jökulsárlón, meanwhile, is the country’s largest and most spectacular glacier lagoon.
 It is filled with icebergs that tower above the water, beautiful shimmering shades of blue and white, and veined with ash from past eruptions.
-Hours can be spent on the shores here, marvelling over the way they rotate and break apart as they make their long journey to the ocean.
+Hours can be spent on the shores here, marveling over the way they rotate and break apart as they make their long journey to the ocean.

-After these fantastical locations, the time will finally have come for you to embark on your adventure into a crystal blue ice cave if you elected to partake when booking.
+After these fantastical locations, the time will finally have come for you to embark on your adventure into a crystal blue ice cave if you elect to partake when booking.
 You’ll be driven to a remote corner of Vatnajökull glacier, dressed up in all the appropriate gear, and led into one of the world’s most otherworldly places.

-After this unforgettable exploration, you’ll retire for the night in south-east Iceland.
+After this unforgettable exploration, you’ll retire for the night in southeast Iceland.

 On day six of your fortnight in Iceland, you will depart the South Coast to enjoy a breathtaking exploration of the East Fjords.